apache/accumulo-website/contributor/rb.md

 Contributors to Accumulo are encouraged to use RB for non-trivial patches and any time feedback is desired.
 No one is required to use RB, but its ready availability and better interface for feedback can help with reviews.
 Committers seeking review prior to pushing changes can also benefit similarly.
+It should be noted that more recently the use of GitHub has been overtaking the use of Review Board for code reviews.

 ## Roles for Review Board